abaranwal-ms/diffTool/issues/README.md

 ## Next Steps

-- Issue #001 will be addressed in the next development iteration
-- Focus on implementing the recommended solution (Option 1: Preserve User's Working Directory)
-- Ensure comprehensive testing before closing the issue
+- ✅ Issue #001 has been successfully resolved and tested
+- All relative path resolution problems have been fixed
+- No critical issues currently identified
+- Continue monitoring for new issues and user feedback

 ---